Part 1 - Y-DNA and the Irish Fitzgerald connection.

 In this CTS4466 group, I am of the SNP of A195+, which seems to connect with the O'Hearn's, but it is, only at the 9th Genetic Distance.
 As yet, Myself or my Father, have no Autosomal DNA match to the O'Hearn (+ Variant) name.
 But many people around this CTS4466 group, do share Autosomal matches with Myself & my Father, so it compounds the Y-DNA story, that indeed my Y-DNA is of the South Irish.
 But is the above Y-DNA set to a time period?
 I am not sure, but it seems to be centered around the 1300's (educated guess).
 The CTS4466 DNA group, goes on to a much earlier time period - well before 1000 AD.

-, I suppose I can only be classified as CTS4466 "Native Irish" from before 1169 AD - logical deduction.
+As I am supposed to be descendant of the Norman Invasion, I suppose I can only be classified as CTS4466 "Native Irish" from before 1169 AD - logical deduction.
 The Norman domination worked it's way into Munster around 1177 AD.

 And my interpretation of this CTS4466, shows it's predominately centered around the 6th/7th Genetic Distance on my Y-67 Marker.